Etna: the fiery giant of Sicily

 - Grotta delle Tre Livelle

-Visits require specific equipment and, often, an experienced guide.
+Visits require specific equipment and often an experienced guide.

-Forests, vineyards, and changing landscapes
+Forests, vineyards and changing landscapes

 - chestnut and oak forests at lower altitudes

-- barren volcanic landscapes above 2,000 meters
+- desert-like volcanic landscapes above 2,000 meters

 Recommended tourist experiences